 To summarize, work investigating the relationship between speech perception and reading development, while variable, has not found consistent differences between RD and TD children.
 However, many of these studies have used paradigms such as categorical perception tasks that do not accurately capture sensitivity to low-level (sub-phonemic) differences in speech, and many have only investigated a small subset of speech sounds, such as stop consonants.
-Therefore, a more thorough investigation is in order, to clarify the roles of the various processing channels and evaluate whether the classic Fletcher model of speech recognition (Fig. 11) can provide insights into the nature of RDs.
+Therefore, a more thorough investigation is in order, to clarify the roles of the various processing channels and evaluate whether the classic Fletcher model of speech recognition (Fig. 1) can provide insights into the nature of RDs.

 As discussed above and as documented by Miller et al. (1951), it is difficult to analyze a speech perception problem using meaningful speech as testing material due to the context channel, which plays a critical role in the process.
-The importance of the context channel was obvious to Fletcher (1995) in his development of the 1921 AI model, which is why he broke the problem into a cascade of processing elements.
+The importance of the context channel was obvious to Fletcher (1929), which is why he broke the problem into parts.
 In Fletcher's model, contextual processing is the last stage in the speech perception process.
-Therefore, relatively speaking, phone recognition (encoding) is the more basic (earlier) layer of speech perception.
+Therefore, relatively speaking, phone recognition is a more basic (earlier) layer of speech perception.
 In turn, accurate phone recognition is important for decoding and other reading skills.
 This suggests that phone perception may determine the success of reading and comprehension.